edubart/nelua-lang/docs/pages/libraries.md

 ```

 Inserts element `v` at position `pos` in the vector.
-Elements with index greater or equal than `pos` are shifted up.
+Elements with position greater or equal than `pos` are shifted up.
-The index `pos` must be valid (in the vector bounds).
+The position `pos` must be valid (within vector bounds).

 ### vectorT:remove